Dr Fozia Roked

 The number of babies born with harlequin ichthyoses or collodion membrane is extremely low, but we do not know exactly how many there are as we think some cases are not recognised.
 There is no proven correct treatment so practice varies.
 Some babies are kept in the neonatal intensive care unit for weeks whilst others receive care within a more normal setting.
 Some babies may suffer from unnecessary medical interventions while others may not receive the treatment they need.

-Our study aims to establish the number of new cases and early death rates.
+Our study aims to establish the number of new cases and early death rates in the cohort of babies born in the UK and Ireland between 1 November 2018 and 31 October 2020.
 We will record key treatments, complications and age on discharge from hospital.
 We hope that this study will benefit children with ichthyosis by providing us with information on exactly how rare it is, how many babies do not survive and how different doctors deal with the condition.
 This will help shape future approaches to managing the condition.

 You can download the protocol card, including references, below

-Any suspected cases of severe congenital ichthyosis in live newborn or still-born babies.
+Any suspected cases of severe congenital ichthyosis in live newborn or still-born babies born between 1 November 2018 and 31 October 2020.
 This includes babies with collodion membrane (a shiny film covering the skin) or harlequin ichthyosis (thick scales encasing the baby’s body).*

 |Harlequin ichthyosis||Collodion membrane|